sPlot – The Global Vegetation Database

 • Platform type: Relational database including species lists recorded in plots and header data (geographic and environmental information), then linked with functional traits provided by TRY and phylogenetic information.

-• Research groups involved: sPlot is an international consortium formed by 167 databases, 262 scientists from > 190 institutions (see Consortium and contributing databases).
+• Research groups involved: sPlot is an international consortium formed by 301 databases, 383 scientists from > 220 institutions.
+Information about datasets and members is being updated in the section Consortium and contributing databases.

 Contact